 ASIALANG 145 First Semester Khmer4

-The University of Wisconsin–Madison is ranked #2 for semester-long study abroad participation among all US institutions, and #16 among all US universities and colleges for total students studying abroad, according to the 2018 Open Doors Report.
+The University of Wisconsin–Madison is ranked #2 for semester-long study abroad participation among all U.S. institutions, and #16 among all U.S. universities and colleges for total students studying abroad, according to the 2018 Open Doors Report.

 Currently there are 60 study abroad programs across Asia.
 Students who participate in approved programs will receive residence credit for study abroad.
 More information about study abroad, application process, and costs is available through International Academic Programs.
 With pre-planning, students may fulfill major requirements during study abroad.
 It is important to meet with the undergraduate advisor to create a study plan.